all-of-us/workbench/README.md

 ### Workbench Reporting Dataset
 To support analytics, we have a reporting pipeline that exports data to a BigQuery dataset.
 See the [wiki](https://github.com/all-of-us/workbench/wiki/Workbench-Reporting-Dataset-(WRD)) for details.

+### Monitoring, Alerts, and Dashboards
+The API server periodically records various metrics, powering Stackdriver dashboards and alerts.
+See the [wiki](https://github.com/all-of-us/workbench/wiki/Monitoring,-Alerts,-and-Dashboards) for details.